The active life and good health of 99-year-old Philip - The Courier

 He was rushed to hospital during the royals’ annual summer break at Balmoral in Aberdeenshire and missed the opening ceremony of Paralympic Games in London.

 In April 2013, he was pictured with a black eye while on a trip to Canada.
-But it was said that he woke up with the discoloration, rather than having a fall.
+But it was said that he woke up with the discolouration, rather than having a fall.

 On June 3 2013, on the eve of a service to mark the 60th anniversary of the Queen’s Coronation, Philip pulled out of a gala reception for the Royal National Institute of Blind People after feeling unwell.